RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The month of the year from the given date
+The month of the year from the given date.

-- `date`: The date to extract the current month from
+- `date`: The date to extract the current month from.

 ```ts
 =MONTH(TODAY())